The Complete Guide to Amazon PPC for Authors in 2026

 Dynamic Bidding Strategies

-Amazon offers three dynamic bidding options, and choosing the wrong one can quietly destroy your profitability:
+Amazon offers three dynamic bidding options, and choosing the wrong one can quietly destroy your profitability — especially important for authors working with slim royalty margins:

-• Down only: Amazon reduces your bid when a conversion is less likely.
-This is the safest default for most sellers.
+- Down only: Amazon reduces your bid when a conversion is less likely.
+This is the safest default for most authors.
+On a $3.99 ebook with 70% royalty, every wasted click hurts.

-• Up and down: Amazon can increase your bid by up to 100% for top-of-search placements.
-Only use this for proven, high-converting keywords where you have margin to spare.
+- Up and down: Amazon can increase your bid by up to 100% for top-of-search placements.
+Only use this for proven, high-converting keywords tied to specific books where your royalty margin gives you room to spend.

-• Fixed bids: Your bid is your bid.
-Useful for testing and for campaigns where you want absolute control.
+- Fixed bids: Your bid is your bid.
+Useful for testing new keywords and for campaigns where you want absolute control over your cost per click.

 Placement Adjustments

-Top-of-search and product page placements perform very differently.
-Check your placement reports — you will likely find that top-of-search converts at 2-3x the rate of rest-of-search, but it also costs significantly more.
-Use placement adjustments to bid up on placements where your ROAS justifies it, and pull back where it does not.
+Top-of-search and product page placements perform very differently for book ads.
+Check your placement reports — you will likely find that top-of-search (the first results a reader sees) converts at 2-3x the rate of rest-of-search, but it also costs significantly more.
+Use placement adjustments to bid up on placements where your royalty per sale justifies it, and pull back where it does not.
+For a $14.99 paperback, you may have more room to bid aggressively than for a $2.99 ebook.

 The Out-of-Budget Problem

 If your campaigns are running out of budget before the end of the day, you have a serious problem.
-Amazon’s algorithm penalizes campaigns that stop and start, and you are missing peak shopping hours — typically evenings and weekends.
+Amazon’s algorithm penalizes campaigns that stop and start, and you are missing peak reading-discovery hours — typically evenings when readers are browsing for their next book.

 Either increase your daily budgets or tighten your targeting so your existing budget lasts.
-Running out of budget at 2 PM means your ads are invisible during the hours when most purchases happen.
+Running out of budget at 2 PM means your book ads are invisible during the hours when most readers make purchase decisions.

 Dayparting Considerations